The Shop Blog

 We've been keeping our New Haven, CT storefront closed to the public—while continuing to consistently ship out orders every week.
 For safety measures, this has been the easiest route to streamline things while keeping things going.
 Even for local customers we turned off In-Store Pickup, but we did reduce the Free Shipping minimum hopefully allowing many people to stay home safely.

 Recently Connecticut Governor Lamont announced plans for retail businesses like Strange Ways to reopen on May 20th, with necessary precautions.
 After assessing the risks, I have decided to have Strange Ways be a part of this phase of business reopenings.
 However, there are guidelines any customer who wishes to shop in-person must follow.
 Most of these come from state regulations, while we also kindly ask you to follow some of our own.
-We will also have reduced hours for the foreseeable future.

 We will continue to ship out online orders in a timely manner—even moreso now, reverting back to packing orders almost every day of the week.
 If any customer wishes to shop with us online still, that is absolutely no problem.
 Let us ship to you!
 We also turned back on In-Store Pickup at checkout for all Connecticut customers if they order online.
 All one has to do is pop in for a few seconds as we hand off your order.